-- Q: What items of business am I voting on? - A: You will be voting on: - the election of directors; - the appointment of the auditor and authorization of the directors to fix the auditor's remuneration; - an advisory resolution on the Corporation's approach to executive compensation; and - the shareholder proposals set out in Schedule B of this Circular. - Q: Am I entitled to vote? - A: You are entitled to vote if you were a holder of Common Shares as at the close of business on March 14, 2022, which is the record date of the Meeting.
-Each Common Share is entitled to one vote. - Q: How do I vote? - A: How you vote depends on whether you are a registered or a non-registered shareholder.
-Please read the voting instructions below that are applicable to you. - Q: Am I a registered shareholder? - A: You are a registered shareholder if you hold Common Shares in your own name and you have a share certificate or direct registration system (DRS) statement.
+- Q: What items of business am I voting on?

+- A: You will be voting on:

+- the election of directors;

+- the appointment of the external auditor and authorization of the directors to fix the external auditor's remuneration; and

+- an advisory resolution on the Corporation's approach to executive compensation.

+- Q: Am I entitled to vote?

+- A: You are entitled to vote if you were a holder of Common Shares as at the close of business on March 13, 2023, which is the record date of the Meeting.
+Each Common Share is entitled to one vote.

+- Q: How do I vote?

+- A: How you vote depends on whether you are a registered or a non-registered shareholder.
+Please read the voting instructions below that are applicable to you.

+- Q: Am I a registered shareholder?

+- A: You are a registered shareholder if you hold Common Shares in your own name and you have a share certificate or direct registration system (DRS) statement.
 As a registered shareholder, you are identified on the share register maintained by Computershare as being a shareholder.